nf-core/hic/docs/usage.md

 If left unspecified, a default pattern is used: `data/*{1,2}.fastq.gz`

-Note that the Hi-C data analysis requires paired-end data.
+Note that the Hi-C data analysis workflow requires paired-end data.

 ## Reference genomes

-The pipeline config files come bundled with paths to the illumina iGenomes reference index files.
+The pipeline config files come bundled with paths to the Illumina iGenomes reference index files.
 If running with docker or AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.